-Payments made by the Group for defined contribution plans are accounted for as expenses in the income statement during the period in which they were incurred.
+Payments made by the Group for defined contribution plans are accounted for as expenses in the consolidated statements of profit and loss during the period in which they were incurred.

 19. TRADE AND OTHER PAYABLES

 Trade and other payables consist of the following: